Sonia-Kumari-1236/project2/README.md

-#NEw project
+#NEW project
-this project was created from local system create by sonia kumari
+this project was created from local system create by sonia kumari.